Diegometro1/CSCIE-15/01_Servers_and_Git/00_Intro.md

 Expect troubleshooting; follow instructions carefully; retrace your steps when things don't work.

 Good news: set it and (mostly) forget it.

+## A note on Homestead and virtual machines
+As you work with Laravel, another local server option you'll frequently see reference to is [Homestead](https://laravel.com/docs/5.4/homestead) in combination with a virtual machine.
+This setup entails using software to boot up a unique operating system to act as a server on your computer.

+In this course, we use MAMP/XAMPP instead of virtual machines for the following reasons:

++ Virtual machines can demand a lot of computer resources (space, processor speed, etc.) which not every student has access to
++ MAMP/XAMPP fits our needs and is arguably simpler to setup
++ Virtual machines excel when you are working on different applications that have unique server requirements.
+All the projects in this course have the same server requirements, so this feature is not necessary.

+A virtual machine setup may be something you &ldquo;grow into&ldquo; outside of the context of this course.